glacambre/firenvim/README.md

 })
 ```

-To view the buffername of your nvim instance in a textarea, use `:buffers`.
+To view the buffername of your Neovim instance in a textarea, use `:buffers`.

 ### Understanding Firenvim's configuration object